Statistical Structure of Charge Disorder in Si/SiGe Quantum Dots: Quantifying Device-to-Device Variability

 For a DQD to be considered functional, we demand that: (i) the orbital energy in each dot remains above 1 meV to suppress thermal excitations; (ii) the tunnel coupling lies in the range of $10-250$ $\mu$eV, which is required for high-fidelity gate operations; (iii) the barrier height above 0.5 meV to preserve DQD potential, and (iv) the initial detuning can be corrected with less than 20 mV of plunger voltage, limiting the required tuning range.

 Our analysis reveals that the yield is critically affected by the charge density $\rho$.
 As shown in Fig.~\ref{fig:yield}, the yield decreases sharply with increasing disorder.
-For a more quantitative comparison, Figs.~\ref{fig:yield}~(a) and (b) show realizations of parameter samples for $\rho = 5 \times 10^{9}$~cm$^{-2}$ and $\rho = 1 \times 10^{10}$~cm$^{-2}$.
+For a more quantitative comparison, Figs.~\ref{fig:yield}~(a) and (b) show realizations of parameter samples for $\rho = 5 \times 10^{9}$~cm$^{-2}$ and $\rho = 5 \times 10^{10}$~cm$^{-2}$.
 The side histograms display the distributions of tunnel coupling and detuning correction, while the color scale represents the barrier height $h_B$.
-We observe that at lower density, the estimated yield is approximately 72\%, whereas at higher density ($\rho = 1 \times 10^{10}$~cm$^{-2}$) it decreases to 48\%.
-In the extreme case of $\rho = 5 \times 10^{10}$~cm$^{-2}$, the yield drops further to about 20\%, indicating that greater tunability is required at higher densities.
+We observe that at lower density, the estimated yield is approximately 76\%, whereas at higher density, $\rho = 5 \times 10^{10}$~cm$^{-2}$, it decreases to 20\%.